dstackai/dstack/docs/quickstart.md

 dstack-runner start
 ```

-!!! info ""
 The `token` value can be found in `Settings`:

 ![](images/dstack_quickstart_token.png){ lazy=true width="1060" }

-If you've done this step properly, you'll see your server in `Runners`.
+If you've done this step properly, you'll see your server on the `Runners` page:

 ![](images/dstack_quickstart_runners.png){ lazy=true width="1060" }